Last updated: June 19, 2026

 Where do I file for a protective order in West Virginia?

 Emergency protective order petitions are filed through magistrate court.
-West Virginia court materials say petitions can be filed in any county and magistrates are on call 24/7.
+West Virginia court materials say petitions can be filed in any county and magistrates are on call 24 hours a day, seven days a week.

 Can I keep my address private?